lingda-li/simnet/README.md

 3. Make npy file: `python dp/2_Q-to-mmap.py --total-rows=<entry num> a.qqu`

 ##### Training model
-Follow the instructions inside the `ml` folder for training the model.
+Use the script `ml/train_qq_ddp_mul` folder to train the model.
 The trained module would be used by simulator.
+`CNN3_F` and `E1DNet` are the default models used in the paper.

 #### Step 2: Build the simulator
 Follow the instruction in `sim` folder to build the simulator.